roderickjackson-bradley/socket_io_app/work/w04/d1/02-intro-to-node.md

 #### What is Node.js?
 <br>

-- Node is very "lightweight" - only low-level "core" modules for networking, filesystem access, etc. are baked-in.
+- Node is very "lightweight", i.e., only low-level "core" modules for networking, filesystem access, etc. are baked-in.

 - Node's functionality is extended via open source libraries called packages.